12 Turkish Mezes to Know: Dips, Salads, and Small Plates

 Back in 2004, an ode was written lamenting that the singer couldn’t eat this famous dip.
 Watch the fun video clip for the famous song here.

-Although the eggplant takes center stage here, this is a dish with various sauteed vegetables nestled in a thick, garlicky tomato sauce.
-The ultimate way of hitting that 5-a-day, you’ll find zucchini, onions, and peppers hidden away in the taste.
-In fact, this can be made with any of the seasonable vegetables so long as you don’t neglect the aubergine.
-The puckery, tangy dip can be served hot or cold.
+Although the eggplant takes center stage here, this is a dish of various sauteed vegetables nestled in a thick, garlicky tomato sauce.
+You’ll find zucchini, onions, and peppers folded into the mix.
+It can be made with almost any seasonal vegetable so long as the eggplant stays.
+The tangy dish can be served hot or cold.

 Although it’s a fantastic addition to meat dishes, it also has that special quality that makes it excellent with crackers or even just paired white plain, white rice.
 In the world of the mezes, this is a celebrity.